 - Dialysis access surgery (safer vascular access (shunt / Hunt dialysis system or catheter) for implementing dialysis, e.g. given chronic kidney disease and kidney failure / kidney insufficiency)

-Prof. Dr. med.
-Ernst Weigang is a specialist in vascular surgery and since February 2013 has been Chief Physician of the Vascular Surgery and Endovascular Therapy Clinic at the Evangelischen Krankenhaus Hubertus.
-He helps numerous patients in his area of expertise each year, with his team of 3 senior physicians, 2 medical specialists, and 5 junior doctors.
-He primarily specializes in the field of endovascular therapy as a respected expert, but also in all the major forms of aortic and vascular surgery.
+Prof. Dr Ernst Weigang is a specialist in vascular surgery and has been Chief Physician at the Vascular Surgery and Endovascular Therapy Clinic of the Evangelischen Krankenhaus Hubertus in Berlin since February 2013.
+With his team of 3 senior physicians, 2 medical specialists, and 5 junior doctors, he helps numerous patients in his area of expertise each year.
+As a respected expert, he primarily specializes in the field of endovascular therapy as well as in all major forms of aortic and vascular surgery.

 The Evangelische Krankenhaus Hubertus is now part of the Berlin-Brandenburg interdisciplinary vascular centre.
 The hospital itself has been in operation since 1931.
 Before that time it was owned by Prince Leopold of Prussia and served as a sanatorium.
 Today more than 1000 vascular operations are performed annually in this hospital, whereby the Evangelischen Krankenhauses Hubertus' vascular surgery clinic is the leading facility in this field in Berlin and Brandenburg.
 The complication rate is far below the national average, which is mainly due to the extensive experience of the Chief Physician and his medical team.
 Through close interdisciplinary and cross-disciplinary collaboration between vascular surgeons, angiologists (vascular internal medicine specialists), and radiologists, the best possible therapy combination for the patient can always be found.